Australia Combines and Expands Parental Leave Entitlements

 Background

-The current parental leave benefits are provided through the Parental Leave Pay (PLP) and the Dad and Partner Pay (DAPP).
-The PLP provides new mothers and primary caregivers with up to 18 weeks of paid parental leave, while the DAPP provides new fathers or partners with up to two weeks of paid parental leave.
+Previously, parental leave benefits were provided through the Parental Leave Pay (PLP) and Dad and Partner Pay (DAPP) schemes.
+PLP provided new mothers and primary caregivers with up to 18 weeks of paid parental leave, while DAPP provided new fathers or partners with up to two weeks of paid leave.

 Key details

-The income threshold limit to qualify for the new parental leave entitlements will be AUD 156,647 for each parent or AUD 350,000 for a family.
+The income threshold to qualify for parental leave benefits is AUD 156,647 per parent or AUD 350,000 per family.

-Parents will have equal access to the new parental leave entitlements.
-This means that parents have the freedom to jointly decide on how to split the leave between them, and whether to claim them concurrently or sequentially
+Parents have equal access to the entitlement and may decide how to allocate the leave between them, including taking it concurrently or sequentially.

-Parents will have a period two years from the date of birth or adoption of their child to use their parental leave benefits or they will lose them.
-Parents will be able to take their parental leave in blocks or one-day increments.
+Parents have up to two years from the date of birth or adoption of their child to use the entitlement, after which unused leave is forfeited.
+Leave may be taken in blocks or in single-day increments.

 Next steps